Aliki-Ntouzgou/Greek_Parliament_Proceedings/README.md

 3. Classification using Neural Networks
 4. A Text Generation based on a Tensorflow Hub tutorial

-You can find the assignment <a href="https://drive.google.com/drive/folders/1xasANiPPPW55O7GaQCf21df-t_7w4tAC?usp=sharing">here.</a>
+You can find the assignment description <a href="https://drive.google.com/drive/folders/1xasANiPPPW55O7GaQCf21df-t_7w4tAC?usp=sharing">here.</a>

 ## Requirements